APRIL Advocacy Committee

 Eliminate the institutional bias once and for all; revise Medicaid rules to mandate a national buy-in program and allow greater flexibility for states to widen eligibility and raise asset limits and asset exemptions.

-*This letter is for public use in relocating individuals from congregate settings in these COVID unprecedented times.
+The letter at the link above is for public use in relocating individuals from congregate settings in these COVID unprecedented times.

 Implement, develop and support the delivery of rural consumer-controlled, recovery, peer models.